cau-se/ARCHES-PiCar-X/docs/installation/installation_macos.md

 ---

 # Installation on MacOs
-This example will not work on MacOs, since the modules i2c-stub and gpio-mockup are missing and cannot be installed.
+This example will not work on MacOs, since relevant kernel modules are missing (i2c-stub and gpio-mockup).